 Pints polished off and a few cats stroked (yes, I could have put some rude P based alliteration here, but frankly you should all grow up) I headed off in the direction of dinner.

 Paco tapas is situated by the water of the River Avon, very nice.

 Croquettes were great.
 I mean croquettes are always nice, but these were really nice.

 The Presa Iberica (poorly pictured in the background) was cooked to perfection over the hot coals – I think I’ll write melt in the mouth.
-Pathetic bit of prose but I nearly need to get off the bus.
+Pathetic bit of prose, but I nearly need to get off the bus.

-The only thing I didn’t enjoy was a charred leek with romesco sauce, not because it didn’t taste nice, for it did taste nice, but the knife I had wasn’t sharp enough to cut through the leek, so it just ended up being a straggly mess, a bit like your mum.
+The only thing I didn’t enjoy was a charred leek with romesco sauce, not because it didn’t taste nice, as it did taste nice, but the knife I had wasn’t sharp enough to cut through the leek, so it just ended up being a straggly mess, a bit like your mum.

 I asked for a sharper knife and was told they didn’t have one, but I suspect it’s because they knew I’m from Birmingham.

 Concluding notes: Bristol is nice, I would return.
 Many thanks.